terraware/terraware-server/CONVENTIONS.md

-# Contributing to the project

-TODO: General text about how to contribute

-## Coding conventions
+# Coding conventions

 The code should be written in idiomatic Kotlin and should generally follow the guidelines in the official Kotlin [Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html) document.

 It runs on the JVM, and thus makes extensive use of Java libraries.
 There are no plans to support multiplatform builds.
 If you find a Java library that does just what you need, use it rather than reinventing the wheel!

-Currently, the build targets the Java 15 JVM.
-It will likely track new JVM releases since there are often garbage collection improvements that can be significant in memory-constrained environments.
+Currently, the build targets the Java 17 JVM.

-### Formatting
+## Formatting

 All Kotlin code must be formatted with [ktfmt](https://github.com/facebookincubator/ktfmt).
 You can run ktfmt in a couple different ways: